Weifanwu66/Weifan-Kailin-MADA-project/README.md

 The *products* folder contains files pertinent to our manuscript output.

 ## Results
-The *results* folder contains tables and graphs generated from exploratory data analysis.
+The *results* folder contains tables and graphs generated from exploratory data analysis and statistical analysis.